 It begins by picturing God to us as an arbitrary, distant, and self-complacent tyrant.
-"God from all eternity did by the most wise and holy counsel of His own will freely and unchangeably ordain whatsoever comes to pass; yet so as thereby neither is God the author of sin, nor is violence offered to the will of these creatures." etc.'
+"God from all eternity did by the most wise and holy counsel of His own will freely and unchangeably ordain whatsoever comes to pass; yet so as thereby neither is God the author of sin, nor is violence offered to the will of these creatures," etc.1 prearranged the machinery of the plot, shifted the scenery, built the stage, and put the actors on it; yet when Adam is tempted and falls, He suddenly "disremembers" everything about it, and thus escapes the burden of culpability.

-So God creates all things-yet He does not create them.
+So God creates all things -yet He does not create them.
 He knew all the things that were to come to pass before the beginning of the world; yet when they come to pass, He suddenly becomes oblivious of the event.
 He established Adam in Eden, that he might enjoy it and be blessed; yet He meant that Adam should be tempted and fall.
-He prearranged the machinery of the plot, shifted the scenery, built the stage, and put the actors on it; yet when Adam is tempted and falls, He suddenly "disremembers" everything about it, and thus escapes the burden of culpability.
+He

-1 Westminster Confession, chapter iii., article 1.
+1Westminster Confession, chapter iii., article I.

 Such is the relentless logic of John Calvin's Creed.
 God descends from His oblivious realms and walks in the garden.
 He says to Adam.
-"What hast thou done?"
+"What hast thou done ?"
 Adam says, "I ate an apple."
-"Well, why did you eat the apple-did I not tell you not to?"
-"Yes," replies Adam, "but the woman Thou gavest me tempted me and I did eat."
-He asks the woman why she ate and tempted Adam. and she replies that the hissing monster that He placed in the garden to prowl around and frighten them tempted her and she ate.
-Now, this God, who had "freely and unchangeably ordained" that all this should come to pass, walks into the garden. naïvely assuming ignorance, and throws all the responsibility, blame, and consequence of this sin on these poor creatures whom He had foreordained to sin: and yet, though before they sinned He foreknew it all, after they sinned He knows nothing about it whatever!
+"Well, why did you eat the apple-did I not tell you not to ? " " Yes," replies Adam, " but the woman Thou gavest me tempted me and I did eat."
+He asks the woman why she ate and tempted Adam, and she replies that the hissing monster that He placed in the garden to prowl around and frighten them tempted her and she ate.
+Now, this God, who had " freely and unchangeably ordained " that all this should come to pass, walks into the garden, naïvely assuming ignorance, and throws all the responsibility, blame, and consequence of this sin on these poor creatures whom He had foreordained to sin; and yet, though before they sinned He foreknew it all, after they sinned He knows nothing about it whatever!